CASUAL: Conditional Support Alignment for Domain Adaptation with Label Shift: Methodology

-Exploiting this result, we can align the support of $P^S_{Z,\widehat{Y}}$ and $P^T_{Z,\widehat{Y}}$ with the optimal discriminator $r^*$ that is trained to discriminate between these distributions, which are represented as the outer product $Z\otimes \widehat{Y}$, similar to \citet{long2018conditional}.
-Consequently, our model incorporates the domain discriminator loss and support alignment loss to minimize the conditional support divergence $\mathcal{D}_{\supp}^c(P_{Z|Y},Q_{Z|Y})$ in the error bound specified in Eq.~\eqref{eq:cssd-based-da-bound}.
+Moreover, minimizing this joint support divergence can be performed efficiently in one-dimensional space.
+In particular, \citet{tong2022adversarial} indicated that when considering the log-loss discriminator $\phi: \mathcal{X}\rightarrow[0,1]$ trained to discriminate between two distributions $P$ and $Q$ with binary cross entropy loss function can be used to estimate $\mathcal{D}_{\supp}(P,Q)$.
+Instead of aligning the marginal distributions $P_{Z}^S$ and $P_{Z}^T$, our approach focuses on matching the support of joint distributions, $P^S_{Z,\widehat{Y}}$ and $P^T_{Z,\widehat{Y}}$.
+We use a trained optimal discriminator $\phi^*$ to discriminate between these distributions, which are represented as the outer product $Z\otimes \widehat{Y}$~\citep{long2018conditional}.
+Consequently, our model incorporates the domain discriminator loss and support alignment loss to minimize $\mathcal{D}_{\supp}^c(P^S_{Z|Y},P^T_{Z|Y})$ in the error bound specified in Eq.~\eqref{eq:cssd-based-da-bound}.